louiskimlevu/louiskimlevu.github.io/README.md

 ## Welcome to my github page!

-This is the technologies I like to use:
+These are the technologies I like to use:

 Web Development:
 - Frontend: Javascript: React